top of page

 (with links to videos and scores)

-ANIMATING GESTURES - FORTHCOMING (NO VIDEO)
+ANIMATING GESTURES

 Animating Gestures is a forthcoming 40-minute duet created in collaboration with interpreters Danielle Baskerville and Johanna Bergfelt, media artist Hannah Schallert, sound artist Benjamin Boles and textile artist Alicia Zwicewicz composed of interpretations of the movement of bodies (both abstract and figurative) from over 200 works of Canadian and international works of animation from the last century.
-Animating Gestures is funded by the Canada Council for the Arts and the Toronto Arts Council.
+Animating Gestures is supported by the Canada Council for the Arts and the Toronto Arts Council.

-100 YEARS OF CINEMATIC SOLITUDE IN 300 MOVING PIECES - 2022 (EXCERPT)
+100 YEARS OF CINEMATIC SOLITUDE IN 300 MOVING PIECES

 SCORE